The Early Ayn Rand

-The Early Ayn Rand: A Selection from Her Unpublished Fiction is an anthology of unpublished early fiction written by the philosopher Ayn Rand, first published in 1984, two years after her death.
+The Early Ayn Rand: A Selection from Her Unpublished Fiction is an anthology of unpublished early fiction written by the Russian-born American author Ayn Rand, first published in 1984, two years after her death.
 The selections include short stories, plays, and excerpts of material cut from her novels We the Living and The Fountainhead.

 Publishing history

 Author Ayn Rand died in March 1982, after a long career that included four published novels, two Broadway plays, several produced screenplays, and numerous non-fiction essays and speeches.
 She left her literary estate, including her unpublished manuscripts, to her longtime friend and protégé Leonard Peikoff.
 Peikoff compiled a selection of her unpublished fiction into The Early Ayn Rand.
 Although many of the pieces included were never meant to be published, the collection shows Rand's development as a writer.
 In the introduction, Peikoff writes he "decided to publish this material because I believe that admirers of Miss Rand will be interested to learn by what steps she developed her literary abilities.
 They can now see the steps themselves."

 This book is volume two of the "Ayn Rand Library" series edited by Peikoff.
 It was first published in a hardcover edition by New American Library in 1984.
 They published paperback edition in 1986.
 A revised and expanded edition was published in 2005.